aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 **New Features**

-* Sharded data parallelism now supports a new backend for collectives, SMDDP.
-For supported scenarios this is used by default for AllGather.
-For more information, see `Sharded data parallelism with SMDDP Collectives
+* Sharded data parallelism now supports a new backend for collectives called *SMDDP Collectives*.
+  For supported scenarios, SMDDP Collectives are on by default for the AllGather operation.
+  For more information, see
+  `Sharded data parallelism with SMDDP Collectives
   <https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-extended-features-pytorch-sharded-data-parallelism.html#model-parallel-extended-features-pytorch-sharded-data-parallelism-smddp-collectives>`_
-  in the Amazon SageMaker Developer Guide.
+  in the *Amazon SageMaker Developer Guide*.
 * Introduced FlashAttention for DistributedTransformer to improve memory usage and computational performance of models such as GPT2, GPTNeo, GPTJ, GPTNeoX, BERT, and RoBERTa.

 **Bug Fixes**

-* Fixed initialization of lm_head in DistributedTransformer to use a provided range for initialization, when weights are not tied with the embeddings.
+* Fixed initialization of ``lm_head`` in DistributedTransformer to use a provided range for initialization, when weights are not tied with the embeddings.

 **Improvements**

 * When a module has no parameters, we have introduced an optimization to execute such a module on the same rank as its parent during pipeline parallelism.

 **Migration to AWS Deep Learning Containers**